canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/hard/q8/QuestionText.md

 ## Question Text

 You are writing a Java program that details various round objects.
-Write a Java class called Circle with the following
+Write a Java class called Circle, and a class called TestClass to test Circle, with the following description:
-description:

 ### Circle Class: